Mind the GAP! The Challenges of Scale in Pixel-based Deep Reinforcement Learning

 As has been previously demonstrated, na{\" i}vely scaling networks deteriorates performance \citep{ceron2024mixtures,ceron2024pruned,nauman2024bigger}.
 In this section we conduct a series of experiments to diagnose the underlying causes for this difficulty.

-We start by analyzing the training dynamics of a network where all layers within $\phi$ and $\psi$ are scaled by a factor of $4$.
-We examine neuron activity by measuring the fraction of dormant neurons \citep{sokar2023dormant}, which is an indicator of plasticity.
-We find that $\psi$ exhibits a large fraction of dormant neurons, while $\phi$ has low dormancy rates, as shown in the left plot of \autoref{fig:scalingAllVOneAndStats}.
+We start by analyzing the training dynamics of a network where the width of all layers in both $\phi$ and $\psi$ are uniformly scaled by a factor of $4$.
+We examine neuron activity by measuring the fraction of dormant neurons, a metric that serves as a key indicator of network plasticity.
+Following \citet{sokar2023dormant}, a neuron is considered "dormant" if its average activation falls below a certain threshold.
+As shown in the left plot of \autoref{fig:scalingAllVOneAndStats}, we find that $\psi$ exhibits a large fraction of dormant neurons, while $\phi$ has low dormancy rates.
 This suggests that {\bf scaling mostly affects the plasticity of the bottleneck}.

 In the right plot of \autoref{fig:scalingAllVOneAndStats}, we compare the performance of the baseline network against the same network with scaled $\phi$ and $\psi$.
 As consistently observed in previous studies, the scaled network exhibits a degradation in performance.
 To investigate the contribution of $\psi$ in this performance decrease, we only scale the bottleneck (via the first layer of $\psi$) to match the parameter count of the fully scaled network.
-As can be observed, the performance of the two scaled models is nearly identical, suggesting that {\bf the bottleneck drives most of the performance degradation when scaling}.
+As can be observed, the two scaled models has comparable performance, suggesting that {\bf the bottleneck drives most of the performance degradation when scaling}.

 To interpret the quality of the learned features of the scaled network, we generate saliency maps for the areas that have the greatest impact on the scaled network's output using Grad-CAM \citep{selvaraju2017grad}. \autoref{fig:Saliencymap} (left) reveals that na{\" i}vely scaled networks fail to focus on important regions and focus on irrelevant background areas.
 This suggests that {\bf scaling the bottleneck impairs a network's ability to process and learn effective combinations of the representation $\phi$}.